StefanoBoriero/PowerEnjoy_Boriero_Brunitti/RASD skeleton.md

 ###2.6 Assumptions and Dependencies

+####2.6.1 Domain Assumptions
+* Every car is equipped with an Electronic Control Unit, consisting of the following components:
+	- Door Control Unit (DCU): actuators for opening and closing doors by remote control, sensors to capture actual state of doors
+	- Engnine Control Unit (ECU): sensors to collect data and actuators to ensure optimal performances
+	- Seat Control Unit: sensors to detect the presence of passaengers on the vehicle
+	- Telematic Control Unit (TCU): sensor to ensure vehicle tracking (GPS)
+	- Battery Managment System (BMS): sensors monitoring battery state
+* Every car is equipped with an on-board android device with GSM, GPRS, LTE and Wi-Ficommunication modules.
+* Cars can be opened with physical keys by company employees
+* The company provides employees with a smartphone during working hours to access the system while outside PowerEnJoy headquarter
+* Discounts are non-cumulative: in case of multiple applicable discounts, only the highest will be applied
+* A person doesn't have two driving licenses for the same category of vehicles
+* The number of passangers is non negative
+* Usernames are unique
+* When new vehicles are acquired by the company, its information is registered in the system
+* When a vehicle is dismissed by the company, its information is cancelled from the system

 <p style="page-break-before:always;"></p>

 #3 Specific Requirements
 ###3.1 External Interface Requirements
 The system has to interface with external payment providers: in particular it must be able to request a payment and to retrieve the outcome of the payment.
 It also has to interface with Google Maps, as it will rely on it to show current position of vehicles.
+The on-board android device has to interface with the Electric Control Unit in order to access its sensors and actuators.

 ###3.2 Functional Requirements
 ####3.2.1 Requirements